Early Spring!

 Short reports

-...where I'm thinking I just shouldn't travel any more to new
+...where we're thinking we just shouldn't travel any more to new

 places.
-I return from each trip coveting at least one new plant we
+We return from each trip coveting at least one new plant we

-northereners shouldn't even try to grow.
-It's so silly since I
+northerners shouldn't even try to grow.
+It's so silly since we

 haven't even learned how to grow all the true Great Lakes plants